openstack/blazar/doc/source/user/introduction.rst

   to provide him working VM not necessarily now, but also in the future)

-Now these ideas have been transformed to more general view: with Blazar, user can request the resources of cloud environment to be provided (“leased”) to his project for specific amount of time, immediately or in the future.
+Now these ideas have been transformed to more general view: with Blazar, user can request the resources of cloud environment to be provided ("leased") to his project for specific amount of time, immediately or in the future.

-Both virtual (Instances, Volumes, Networks) and hardware (full hosts with specific characteristics of RAM, CPU, etc) resources can be allocated via “lease”.
+Both virtual (Instances, Volumes, Networks) and hardware (full hosts with specific characteristics of RAM, CPU, etc) resources can be allocated via "lease".

 In terms of benefits added, Resource Reservation Service will: